5-figure settlement for infusion leak to mother7 Mar 2023 | Elline Demetriou

 - Failing to suspect and/or stop the client immediately in both arms once realising Mrs H had suffered an extravasation.

-If you would like to discuss your case with a birth injury expert, please call 020 7485 8811 or complete an online enquiry form.
+If you want to discuss your case with a birth injury lawyer, please call 020 7485 8811 or complete an online enquiry form.

 Contact us today